HomeDev GuideAPI Reference

 6. Resource C enters moderation.
 A WorkflowItem is added with a "Pending" state.
 The application adds a WorkflowItem with a "Pending" state.

-So, the green background indicates each entity's most recent transition and, therefore, its current workflow state.
+So, the green background indicates each entity's most recent transition and current workflow state.
 The table also provides a history.
-For example, when retrieving WorkflowItems for Resource A, you can follow its history from "Pending" > "In review" > "Published."
+For example, when retrieving WorkflowItem for Resource A, you can follow its history from "Pending"> "In review"> "Published."

 Manage moderation state

-In the Optimizely Community API, WorkflowItems are managed through a service that implement the IWorkflowItemService interface.
-The workflow item service provides the ability to persist and retrieve workflows that you define.
-If your application uses asynchronous programming to improve the overall responsiveness of your application, this service also exposes Async versions of these APIs.
-The sections below explain, both, the synchronous and asynchronous APIs of the workflow item service.
+In the Optimizely Community API, WorkflowItems are managed through a service that implements the IWorkflowItemService interface.
+The workflow item service lets you persist and retrieve workflows you define.
+If your application uses asynchronous programming to improve its overall responsiveness, this service also exposes Async versions of these APIs.
+The sections below explain the synchronous and asynchronous APIs of the workflow item service.
 See Async API in Discover the platform.

 • Accessing an IWorkflowItemService